bigsatodontcrai/Project_4/README.md

     * D to go right

 ## Documentation ![Adventurer5](Documentation/images/adventurer5.png)
 All documentation can be found in the [Documentation Folder].
+If you are specifically looking for the HTML file with the project documentation, that is the index.html file found [here](Documentation/out)

 [Atom]: https://atom.io/packages/atom-live-server
 [VS Code]: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer